EKS Default Namespace Deletion Incident Response Guide

 kubectl get nodes

-# Verify all nodes are Ready
+# Verify all nodes are in Ready state

 # 5. Check system Pod status